-In the ASE approach a generic hydrological variable (e.g. the mean of annual streamflow maxima) is represented as S when it is computed on the empirical sample, while the same variable computed through the propagation of information is denoted as P. Moreover, to allow generalizations, we will denote the gauged or donor site with the subscript d, and the ungauged or target site with the subscript t.
+In the ASE approach, a generic hydrological variable (e.g. the mean of annual streamflow maxima) is represented as S when it is computed on the empirical sample, while the same variable computed through the propagation of information is denoted by P. Moreover, to allow generalizations, the gauged or donor site is denoted by the subscript d, and the ungauged or target site by the subscript t.